The-Little-Design-Group/Centoni-SEO/README.md

 ---

-**Confidential:** This repository contains proprietary client strategy.
+**Confidential:** This repository contains proprietary client strategy developed on behalf of Websight Design for their client Centoni.
 Handle according to The Little Design Group confidentiality standards.